palantir/dialogue/README.md

 #### Host limits

 Each host has a concurrency limiter which protects servers by stopping requests getting out the door on the client-side.
-Permits are decreased after receiving 308 or 501-599 response, or encounting a network error (`IOException`).
+Permits are decreased after receiving 308 or 501-599 response, or encountering a network error (`IOException`).
 Otherwise, they are increased.

 #### Endpoint limits